-Reduce machine speed when operating equipment with tool on or near ground when obstacles may be hidden (e.g., during snow removal or clearing mud, dirt, etc).
+Reduce machine speed when operating with tool on or near ground when obstacles may be hidden (e.g., during snow removal or clearing mud, dirt, etc).
 At high speeds, hitting obstacles (rocks, uneven concrete or manholes) can cause a sudden stop.
 Always wear your seat belt.
-On units equipped with shoulder belts, always wear both the seat and shoulder belts and do not lean forward while operating.